kale-stew/climb-log/blog/gear/first-winter-peak.md

 - **Snowshoes**, preferably ones that aren't difficult to use for extended periods of time.
 I love my MSR Lightning Ascents because they're lightweight, durable, and they have a heel raiser for those steeper uphills.
 They pack nicely along the sides of my Osprey Mutant 38L and that has made all the difference- it's a significant upgrade from my winter pack setup prior, which consisted of a Deuter UL daypack and some precariously-placed carabiners.

 - A **belay jacket** to help keep warm during the in-between moments.
-Something that packs down very small and has high insulation, ideally this is a shell layer that fits over all of your other layers to insulate you while you're taking a break.
+Something that packs down very small and has high insulation, ideally this is an outer layer that fits over all of your other layers to insulate you while you're taking a break.

 ### Nice to Haves

 - Backpacking **stove & mini propane tank**: you can make yourself a warm cup of hot chocolate at the summit, or melt down some snow to refill your water bottle in case of an emergency.
 It’s handy for at least one member of your group to have a stove on hand for any winter climb.

-- **Wool base layers**: I was not a believer until I bought my first pair of Smartwool Intraknit tights.
+- **Wool base layers**.
+I was not a believer until I bought my first pair of Smartwool Intraknit tights.
 Since then, I question why I ever doubted wool’s capabilities.
 It manages to stay dry & warm even in waist-deep conditions, and I don’t overheat like I did with my synthetic layers (shoutout to all of the fleece I bought only to hate).
 Smartwool in particular does a great job with their blends.

 - **Mittens** to go over my glove liners.
 It’s easy to underestimate that winter cold, especially when you’re working up a sweat on an uphill grind, but the second you expose your hands to the air you’ve started a countdown to frostbite.
 Getting a pair of waterproof mittens that easily pulls on and off my gloved hand has changed everything for me.
 And if it gets too warm, I can easily clip them to a carabiner on my pack for storage.

-- A **vest**.
-Another item I didn’t believe in until I tried it, my Smartwool vest has revolutionized my winter layering system.
-I didn’t realize how warm my arms were getting until I took a layer off of them, and a wind-proof vest does especially well on a bluebird summit day.
-Without wind, it’s the only outer layer I need to stay comfortable at altitude.
+- A **vest** is another item I'll admit I didn't believe in until I tried out.
+On a windless & sunny winter day, a vest is the only outer layer I need to be comfortable at altitude.

 ![mount-democrat-snowflake](https://live.staticflickr.com/65535/51758010860_9b71276d75_k.jpg)
 _Ascending Mount Democrat in January of 2021, Mount Cameron in the background._